xpepermint/isomorphic-react-relay-boilerplate/docs/3-webpack-setup.md

 echo public/assets >> .gitignore
 ```

 This configuration will produce the files `app.js` and `app.css`.
-You can run the development webpack server with the `npm run webpack:start` command and then access these files from `http://localhost:8080/{version}/app.{extension}`.
-To precompile assets for production, run the `npm run webpack:build` command.
+You can run the development webpack server with the `npm run app:webpack:start` command and then access these files from `http://localhost:8080/{version}/app.{extension}`.
+To precompile assets for production, run the `npm run app:webpack:build` command.